Azumaya algebras with involution and classical semisimple group schemes: Applications

 We will recall the concept of \emph{good reduction} for algebraic groups defined in \cite{crr_spinor}.
 Let $k$ be a discrete valued field with valuation $v$.
 Let $k_v$, $\mathcal{O}_v$ and $k^{(v)}$ denote respectively the completion of $k$, the valuation ring of $k_v$ and the residue field.
 An absolutely almost simple linear algebraic group $G$ over $k$ is said to have \emph{good reduction at} $v$ if there exists a reductive group scheme $\mathcal{G}$ over $\mathcal{O}_v$ such that $\mathcal{G} \otimes_{\mathcal{O}_v} k_v \simeq G \otimes_{k} k_v$.
 In this case, let us call $\mathcal{G}$ an $\mathcal{O}_v$-\emph{model for} $G$.
-Studying good reduction of $G$ has many application such as computing the genus of algebraic group and proving Hasse principles.
-We refer the reader to \cite{crr_spinor} for more details. \begin{cor} Let $G$ be an absolutely simple adjoint (or simply connected) algebraic group over a discrete valued field $k$ with valuation $v$.
+Studying good reduction of $G$ has many applications such as computing the genus of algebraic group and proving Hasse principles.
+We refer the reader to \cite{crr_spinor} for more details. \begin{cor} Let $G$ be a rank-$n$ absolutely simple adjoint (or simply connected) algebraic group of classical type ($n\neq 4$ if $G$ is of type $D$) over a discrete valued field $k$ with valuation $v$.
 Assume that the characteristic of the residue field $k^{(v)}$ is different from $2$.
 Suppose $G$ has good reduction at $v$.
 Then any two $\mathcal{O}_v$-models of $G$ are isomorphic.
-In other words, an $\mathcal{O}_v$-model of $G$ if it exists is unique upto isomorphism. \end{cor} \begin{proof} This follows from Lemma \ref{lem:pullback}, Theorem \ref{thm:main} and \cite[Theorem 1.1]{panin_purity} (or \cite[Theorem 3.7]{sofie}). \end{proof}
+In other words, an $\mathcal{O}_v$-model of $G$ if it exists is unique up to isomorphism. \end{cor} \begin{proof} This follows from Lemma \ref{lem:pullback}, Theorem \ref{thm:main} and \cite[Theorem 3.7]{sofie}. \end{proof}

+\begin{remark} The classification in Theorem \ref{thm:main} can be used to translate the notion of good reduction of absolutely simple adjoint (or simply connected) classical algebraic groups to the notion of good reduction of the underlying sesquilinear forms over division algebras.
+See for example \cite[Remark 4.3]{srimathy_hermitian}. \end{remark}

 Let $R$ be a regular local ring and let $G$ be a reductive groups scheme over $R$.
 A conjecture of Grothendieck and Serre (\cite[pp. 26-27, Remark 3]{gro58}, \cite[Remark 1.11(a)]{gro68} and \cite[pp. 31, Remark]{serre58}) states that rationally trivial principal $G$-homogeneous spaces are trivial i.e., the kernel of the canonical map